rustyeddy/rustyeddy.com/content/software/testing.md

 - Tests should be easy to run selectively
 - Tests should produce nice reports

-Faithfully writing tests for new features and regression test for bug fixes contributes over time to a increasingly stable code base.
+Faithfully writing tests along with new code contributes over time to a increasingly stable code base.

 ### Testing Builds Confidence